auriq/essentia_docs/source/reference/manpages/udbd.rst

 ============

 The Udb server can make use of "modules" (shared objects).
-These modules must be installed under the "mod/" directory in the server work/runtime directory.
+These modules must be installed under the "umod/" directory in the server executable's installation directory.

 Each instant of Udb server is named "udbd-Port" where Port is the port number it is associated with.
 There are 3 files associated with each instant: